8 Ways to Prepare for Your Next Tour

 3. Map Out Your Route

 • Economize: Plot a route that minimizes backtracking and overdrives (i.e. paying the driver double for exceptionally long drives without breaks).
-This reduces travel time (and costs) so you can squeeze in more gig days or rest days—especially important as fuel prices rise.
+This reduces travel time (and costs) so you can squeeze in more gig days or rest days—especially important with rising fuel prices.

 • Leverage Local Venues: If you have a gap day, see if you can book a smaller venue or even a pop-up acoustic session to drum up local interest.

-Pro Tip: Check national holidays or local events in each city—piggybacking on big festivals can help with exposure (or you might want to avoid them if they cause traffic and high lodging costs).
+Also check for holidays etc. piggybacking on big festivals can help with exposure (or you might want to avoid them if they cause traffic and high lodging costs).
 Be mindful that staffing shortages or new restrictions might affect those events.

 4. Identify Your Creative Needs